ali5ter/vcloud-client/README.md

 vcloud-client
 =============

-Very simple web client using the VMware vCloud Javascript SDK.
+Very simple web client used to exercise the VMware vCloud Javascript SDK.

 Installation
 ------------